FuelLabs/fuels-ts/apps/docs/src/guide/types/native-parameters.md

 ### `ContractIdOutput`

-For a Sway program that returns a `ContractId` type, you can convert to an `string` as shown below:
+For a Sway program that returns a `ContractId` type, you can convert the returned value to a `string` as shown below:

 <<< @/../../docs-snippets/src/guide/types/contract-types.test.ts#contract-id-output